What Is the Sarbanes-Oxley Act? Why Should Nonprofits Care?

 How Sarbanes-Oxley Applies to Nonprofits

-- The Act governs the Board of Director's Audit Committee, requiring that each committee member is a member of the board and be independent (not receiving any compensation from the company).
+- The Act governs the Board of Director's Audit Committee, requiring that each committee member is a member of the board and be independent.

-- Also, audit committees are expected to have at least one "financial expert" or explain why not.
+- Audit committees are expected to have at least one "financial expert" or explain why not.
 The audit committee oversees the outside auditor's activities.

 - Most nonprofits, even if they do not conduct outside audits, have one or more board committees that deal with financial issues.
 Large nonprofits probably do have an audit committee that oversees the annual audit.